Do politics students feel they get value for money?

 Why are students dissatisfied with online teaching?

 For many, online formats weaken debate and reduce spontaneous exchange.
 Programmes that design for interaction perform better: frequent live seminars, structured peer discussion, breakout problem-based activities, and assessment briefs that build from those sessions.
 Training for staff and students in digital seminar craft, plus predictable schedules, increases engagement and makes the mode feel worth the fee.
+The goal is not simply to move teaching online, but to make online learning feel purposeful.

 How Student Voice Analytics helps you